BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

 2. They use the symmetric key to decrypt the message.
 3. They verify the signature against the sender's public key.
 4. They decrypt their continuation.
-5. They decide whether to run the Request using their continuation
+5. They decide whether to run the Request using their continuation.
-6. Assuming they do, they create a response, which is the start of their own Steps 1-10.
+6. Assuming they do, they create a Response, which is the start of their own Steps 1-10.

 _These slides are all drawn from the [Understanding GSTP video](https://www.youtube.com/watch?v=QnH14LkJOnI).
 Take a look for more details or if you prefer video learning._